NGX Explores Areas of Collaboration with Shanghai Stock Exchange

 “In a highly competitive, fast evolving borderless world, we think that engagements and collaborations will determine the survival and growth of exchanges such as ours and that there are many areas for cooperation between the SSE and the NGX.

-Also speaking at the China-Africa Economic and Trade Expo, Kwairanga declared that China has the human and financial resources, the infrastructure, and the right strategy to be the economic powerhouse of the 21st century.
+Speaking at the China-Africa Economic and Trade Expo, Kwairanga declared that China had the human and financial resources, the infrastructure, and the right strategy to be the economic powerhouse of the 21st century.

-However, he explained that to sustain that position, the country needs Africa which has the human and natural resources that position it as another potential future power.
+However, Kwairanga explained that to sustain that position, China needed Africa, which had the human and natural resources that positioned it as another potential future power.

-“That is why a forum such as this is important.
-Events like this offer opportunities to learn from your success as a nation.
+He stated, “That is why a forum such as this is important.
+Events like these offer opportunities to learn from your success as a nation.
 But beyond that, it allows us to discuss areas of mutual cooperation that will hasten Africa’s development and sustain Chinese leadership.

 “Let me also say that I am very impressed by the calibre of participants at this expo.
-Given their positions, I have no doubt that the discussions we have over the next few days will lead to tangible agreements and actionable decisions whose practical impact we will see in our companies, communities and countries within a very short time,” he said.
+Given their positions, I have no doubt that the discussions we have over the next few days will lead to tangible agreements and actionable decisions whose practical impact we will see in our companies, communities and countries within a very short time.”